Updated 27 February 2023

 - upload copies of sheet music to a password protected or restricted access DTE.

-So, it could make copies of the sheet music for three songs from ‘Matilda The Musical’ for its students to sing.
-However, if a school wants to rehearse or perform an entire musical, it needs to obtain permission from the copyright owner of the musical.
+- can only copy up to three songs from a Grand Right Work (eg words and music that has been written expressly for an opera, operetta, musical play, revue or pantomime), but it can make as many copies as it needs of the sheet music for each of those three songs.
+So, it could make copies of the sheet music for three songs from ‘Matilda the Musical’ for its students to sing.
+However, if a school wants to rehearse or perform an entire musical, it needs to obtain permission from the copyright owner of the musical

 Marking hardcopy and digital copies of sheet music

 Under the Schools Music Licence, schools must do all they reasonably can to mark all hardcopy and digital copies of sheet music they make with the words “AMCOS LICENSED COPY” and the following information: